 Cons

-- Safety performance likely to be underwhelming
+- Safety performance is dire

 From a purely pragmatic view the Sandero Stepway is more expensive but not necessarily any better.
 But from an emotional view the Stepway offers a nice halfway house between a Sandero and Dacia’s full-fat SUV, the Duster.

-To find out more, read our full Dacia Sandero Stepway review.
+To find out more, read our full Dacia Sandero Stepway review

 Pros